LaunchAcademy/koacksel_with_hooks/README.md

   }
 );
 ```

 The above code establishes a connection (subscription) with a backend Channel, defined above, and saves it to the variable App.ChatChannel.
-It is usually best placed in the componentDidMount() function.
+It is usually best placed in the useEffect() function.

 If there is only one instance of a channel, the first argument of create() can simply be a string, e.g. `App.ChatChannel = App.cable.subscriptions.create("ChatChannel", ...)`